Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Adaptive Global Context Injection (AGCI)

-Based on the above observation, we assume that the root of spatial bias may be traced to the imbalance inherent in the position embeddings within the LLM component of LVLMs.
+Based on the above observation, we assume that the root of spatial bias may be traced to the cross-modal reasoning within the LLM backbone, where image tokens are processed under causal attention constraints.
+This mechanism is incompatible with the attention in the visual encoder, weakening the availability of global visual semantics during cross-modal reasoning.